0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 pip install --upgrade pip
 ```

-If you already have pip3, upgrade it by running the third command show below.
+If you already have pip3, upgrade it by running the third command from here.
 If you do not have it, to install ***pip3*** run this.
 You might be asked to type *Y* to install it, please do it and press enter.

 ```bash
 sudo apt install python3-pip